Toward the End of Time: Plot summary

 Ben discovers he has prostate cancer.
-During his long hospital stay, Gloria hires FedEx — for whom Phil is now working — to get rid of the residents of the makeshift house.
-Creatures called Metallobioforms designed to clear away large tracts of land for human exploitation are used to raze the house.
+During his long hospital stay, Gloria hires FedEx—for which Phil now works—to get rid of the makeshift houses's residents.
+Creatures called "Metallobioforms", designed to clear away large tracts of land for human exploitation, raze the house.
 Ben sees evidence that they also devoured and killed the young people.
-He is left as impotent to protest Gloria's cruelty as he was left physically impotent by the prostate surgery.
+He is left as powerless to protest Gloria's cruelty as he was left sexually impotent by the prostate surgery.